transnat/bash_env/README.md

 # Preferred Environment
 **This README contains important information; please it in its entirety before running the playbook.**

-This ansible playbook aims to:
+These Ansible roles aim to:
-* Harden Linux.
+* [security]    Harden Linux.
-* Optimize system performance.
+* [performance] Optimize system performance.
-* Installing some useful packages.
+* [packages]    Installing some useful packages.
-* Set up an environment that I like.
+* [environment] Set up an environment that I like.

 Its scripts, functions, aliases and packages are ones that I find useful and enjoy having on any machine I regularly use.

 While the repository is *intended* to be portable across Linux distributions, this should not be assumed.
-Distros I use with regularity include Debian/Ubuntu, Fedora, and Arch and are supported by this repository.
+Distros I use with regularity include Debian/Ubuntu, Fedora, and Arch; and are supported by this repository.

 ## Requirements